Radiation Exposure Compensation Act: Amendments and expiration

 In 2000, amendments were passed which added two new claimant categories like uranium mill and ore workers, both eligible to receive as much money as uranium miners, added additional geographic regions to the "downwinders" provisions, changed some of the recognized illnesses, and lowered the threshold radiation exposure for uranium miners.

 In 2002, additional amendments were passed as part of another bill, primarily fixing a number of draftsmanship errors in the previous amendments which had accidentally removed certain geographic areas from the original act and clarified a number of points.

-In 2019, was introduced to extend RECA to 2045, expand downwinder eligibility to include Idaho, Montana, New Mexico, Guam, and Colorado, to expand uranium worker eligibility to those who worked after 1971, until 1990, also covering people involved in the cleanup of Enewetak Atoll of the Marshall Islands from 1977-1981, increase the compensation to $150,000 for all claimants, and to allow people exposed to atmospheric testing to receive the same medical benefits as Department of Energy workers, eligible under the Energy Employees Occupational Illness Compensation Program.
+In 2019, was introduced to extend RECA to 2045, expand downwinder eligibility to include Idaho, Montana, New Mexico, Guam, and Colorado, to expand uranium worker eligibility to those who worked after 1971, until 1990, also covering people involved in the cleanup of Enewetak Atoll of the Marshall Islands from 1977 to 1981, increase the compensation to $150,000 for all claimants, and to allow people exposed to atmospheric testing to receive the same medical benefits as Department of Energy workers, eligible under the Energy Employees Occupational Illness Compensation Program.

 In 2022, the law was to expire, but President Joe Biden extended the filing deadline for another two years until July 2024.

 For many years Senator Ben Ray Luján and other members of Congress have attempted to get compensation for those affected by the Trinity test.
 After the film Oppenheimer brought renewed attention to the test, the United States Senate approved the New Mexico downwinders' inclusion in the RECA amendment.
 To become law, the bill would also need to be passed by the United States House of Representatives.

-On July 7th 2024 the law expired, with any applications made after July 10th not processed.
+On July 7, 2024, the law expired, with any applications made after July 10 not processed.
 This left many victims without compensation.
-The law was reauthorized on July 3rd, 2025 by Congress, as well as changing the eligibility criteria so that more people would be eligible, like victims that lived in areas "downwind" of nuclear bomb tests, such as Utah are now eligible.
+The law was reauthorized on July 3, 2025, by Congress, as well as changing the eligibility criteria so that more people would be eligible, like victims that lived in areas "downwind" of nuclear bomb tests, such as Utah are now eligible.